 Ingenico offers solutions to help you turn the new regulatory compliance into an opportunity to innovate, and create safe, frictionless, and mobile-optimised experiences for customers.
 Learn more.

-Stripe offers a range of SCA-ready payment APIs and products to help you manage your PSD2 compliance and minimize the impact on your business.
+Stripe builds economic infrastructure for Internet businesses and its products help modernise enterprise commerce for businesses around the world, including dozens of category leaders who each process more than $1B in annual payment volume.
+Stripe offers a range of SCA-ready payment APIs and products to help you manage your PSD2 compliance and minimise the impact on your business.
 Learn more.

 Google Pay helps merchants meet SCA compliance requirements while delivering a seamless online checkout experience.
 Its API is also free and publicly available.
 Learn more.